Right and Left as twin responses to social crisis

 Fascism, for example, connects to aesthetics, which again, are not rational, but sensory.
 Paradoxically fascism was both futurist and traditionalist.
 It celebrated the intense dynamism of new industrialization and technologies, of militarism — planes, tanks, explosives.

 At the same time, there is a beauty in old things.
 The right wing draws heavily on tradition, whether invoking ancient cultures or more recent tradition.
 The knowledge that countless people have communed through a thing, is what makes it a tradition, and that liberates the individual from the shell of their individuality.
 It also means that tradition embodies many generations of accumulated aesthetic and cultural labor, in the same way that infrastructure, technology, and the means of production embody accumulated generations of technical labor.
-The new stuff is flashy, but the old stuff always has a quality workmanship and an evocative authenticity of materials that the new stuff can’t compare to.
+The new stuff is flashy, but the old stuff always has a quality workmanship and an evocative authenticity of organic materials that the new stuff can’t compare to.

 The radicalism of right-wing aesthetics

 Reactionaries sense the crisis of society precisely because they are the most radical.
 As right-wing radicals, they are the mirror opposites of left-wing radicals.
 They, too, realize that something is going on in society, and their art reflects the deep crisis, even if their understanding of it is exactly contrary to ours.
 Often it is expressed as a nostalgia for things past.

 Furthermore, their analysis of life is equally as systemic as ours.
 They are expansive, and this is one of the defining elements of black metal.
 Philosophers like Hegel, Evola, Heidegger are beautiful to read if for no other reason than that they beautifully tie the entire world together into gorgeous systems, all parts connecting together like the stained-glass window of a church.

 Can we steal the energy of right-wing aesthetics for the Left?